Olaw1/vkb/README.md

 </script>
 ~~~

-Example 3 Binding single element or an array of elements
+Example 3 Binding single element, an array of elements or div element.

 ~~~html